janakivarsha04-bit/Customer_Behavior_Analysis/README.md

 ▶️ How to Run This Project?:

-Download or clone the project files
+1)Download or clone the project files

-Install required Python libraries
+2)Install required Python libraries

-Run the Python notebook/script for EDA & cleaning
+3)Run the Python notebook/script for EDA & cleaning

-Import cleaned data into MySQL
+4)Import cleaned data into MySQL

-Execute SQL queries for analysis
+5)Execute SQL queries for analysis

-Open the Power BI dashboard file
+6)Open the Power BI dashboard file

-Review the final report and PPT presentation
+7)Review the final report and PPT presentation